 OKRs to secure seed-funding

 If you're looking to raise some funding, the best is often to chat to VCs and ask them what metrics they'd like to see.
-Then you can simply turn these into your OKRs.
+Then you can simply turn these into a set of OKRs for funding.
 The metrics below come from P9's SaaS funding napkin.

 Be on track to secure a seed round